 With rock climbing there is more than one way to ‘conquer the mountain’.
 With many possible routes to choose from, your child will have to decide what is going to be their next best move.

-At first they will probably make their decisions step by step, but as they become more experienced they will be able to visualise a route all the way to the top with just their first step.
+At first they will probably make their decisions step by step, but as they become more experienced they’ll be able to visualise a route all the way to the top with just their first step.
 This is fantastic for building children’s planning and problem solving abilities.

-With the fast pace of life these days and the constant pressure to achieve, even our kids can feel the stress on their little shoulders.
-With rock climbing, when you are facing a climbing wall you need to be fully focused, which requires you to wash away all outside influences and leave your head clear and ready to concentrate on the task at hand.
+With the fast pace of life these days, the constant pressure to achieve, even kids can feel the stress on their little shoulders.
+With rock climbing, when you are facing a climbing wall you need to be fully focused.
+This requires you to wash away all outside influences and leave your head clear and ready to concentrate on the task at hand.

-In a sense, rock climbing can become a form of meditation, where your child is completely in the present moment with no thoughts of any day-to-day problems or worries.
-After a great climbing session, your child will be re-energised and ready to face life with a clear head.
+In a sense, rock climbing can become a form of meditation.
+Your child is completely in the present moment with no thoughts of any day-to-day problems or worries.
+A great climbing session, will re-energised your child and have them ready to face life with a clear head.

 Develop Communication and Listening Skills

 With rock climbing, the only person you are competing against is yourself as you progress through each grade.
-However, rock climbing can still be regarded as a team sport which requires great communication and listening skills.
+However, rock climbing is a team sport which requires great communication and listening skills.

-Your child will always be climbing with one other person, with one person being the climber and the other being the belayer, which is the person at the bottom of the wall controlling the tightness of the rope for the climber.
+Unless the facility has an auto-belay system, your child will always be climbing with one other person.
+One person being the climber and the other being the belayer.
+The belayer is the person at the bottom of the wall controlling the tightness of the rope for the climber.

 It is essential for the climber and belayer to be able to communicate and listen to each other’s instructions in order to climb effectively.

 A great way to give your child a taste of rock climbing in a fun and safe environment is to enrol them in a school holiday rock climbing program.
 Australian Sports Camps offer 2 Day Rock Climbing Programs over the school holidays, coordinated and run by expert coaches.